 - Only plant things that you absolutely would eat at first, and add more as you start to gain experience.

 - Choose a location.

 - Pick a space for your garden that receives at least six hours of daylight each day and is accessible to water.

 - To give you more control of the soil and the nutrients that you receive, consider using a raised bed for your garden.

-- Find a community of Colorado gardeners to learn about what grows best in your area.
+- Colorado gardeners can help you learn about what grows best in your area.
 Pikes Peak Urban Gardens provides great classes that can teach you everything you need to know to have a thriving Colorado garden.
-Like they say, “We all have a “green thumb”.
+Like they say, “We all have a ‘green thumb.’
 We all have the ability to grow plants, food, herbs and more!
 Sometimes it takes a little bit of encouragement, guidance, and support to start, and that is what Pikes Peak Urban Gardens is here to do.
 We take pride in being a resource to the community.
-Our robust class schedule helps people exercise their “green thumb” and reconnect with the part of themselves that already knows how to garden and grow!”
+Our robust class schedule helps people exercise their ‘green thumb’ and reconnect with the part of themselves that already knows how to garden and grow!”

 In Colorado, there are some limitations when it comes to growing your food because of the elevation.
 However, there are still many kinds of fruits and vegetables that you can grow to make a thriving garden for food.